NathanSwedlund/HandwritingCalculator/README.txt

 	- go to the URL mentioned in the terminal (should be something along the lines of http://127.0.0.1:8000/).
 Add Calc/ to the url.
 	- You should now be on the website
+	- If there is no img/ dir in the Calc/ folder in the website, add an img folder and restart the website